dnsimple/dnsimple-support/content/articles/regional-records.markdown

 # Regional Records

 <info>
 This article describes a feature only available on certain plans.
-[See the difference between plans](/articles/dnsimple-plans/).
+[See the differences between plans](/articles/dnsimple-plans/).
 </info>

 Regional records lets you select geographical regions where you want a record to appear.